GAVI signs COVID-19 vaccine supply deal with J&J

-The GAVI Vaccine Alliance has signed an advanced purchase agreement with Johnson & Johnson (JNJ.N) for 200 million doses of its COVID-19 vaccine for the COVAX vaccine-sharing programme, it said in a statement on Friday.
+GENEVA, May 21 (Reuters) - The GAVI Vaccine Alliance has signed an advanced purchase agreement with Johnson & Johnson for 200 million doses of its COVID-19 vaccine for the COVAX vaccine-sharing programme, it said in a statement on Friday.

 GAVI said the goal was to have the doses available in 2021 and for both self-financing participants of COVAX as well as poorer countries.